+Bertha, the massive machine responsible for digging the SR 99 tunnel beneath Seattle, is the largest machine of its kind in the world.
 Tunneling beneath Seattle allows us to replace the SR 99 Alaskan Way Viaduct while minimizing closures of the highway during construction.
-When the tunnel opens in 2016, a two-mile stretch of SR 99 will move underground, allowing us to remove the viaduct and clear the way for new public space along Seattle’s downtown waterfront.
+When the tunnel opens, a two-mile stretch of SR 99 will move underground, allowing us to remove the viaduct and clear the way for new public space along Seattle’s downtown waterfront.

-Japanese firm Hitachi Zosen Corp. manufactured the machine for Seattle Tunnel Partners (STP), the contracting team that’s building the tunnel.
-Hitachi has successfully built more than 1,300 tunneling machines, a number of them for large-diameter tunnel projects.
-As owner of the machine, STP is responsible for ensuring it functions properly.
+Bertha was manufactured by Hitachi Zosen Corp., a Japanese firm that has successfully built more than 1,300 tunneling machines, a number of them for large-diameter tunnel projects.
+As Bertha’s owner, Seattle Tunnel Partners, the contracting team that’s building the tunnel, is responsible for ensuring she functions properly.

 How does a tunneling machine work?
 The answer, as you might expect, is complicated.
 The SR 99 tunneling machine is designed specifically for the ground conditions beneath Seattle.
 The graphic to the right illustrates a few of its more notable parts.

 Check out this short video (or view on YouTube) to see the inner workings of a tunneling machine, or visit Milepost 31 to see a motorized, 10-foot-long model of Bertha.
 Our Flickr site has photos of Bertha and her progress to date.
 This fact sheet (pdf 1 Mb) puts Bertha’s size in perspective.

 Bertha was shipped from her manufacturing facility in Japan to Seattle in spring 2013.
 She was then reassembled in an 80-foot-deep pit to the west of Seattle’s stadiums.
 After a series of thorough tests, Bertha was launched into the soils beneath Seattle on July 30, 2013.